Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/azure/tasks/task-7 (consumption - read observation data)/README.md

-# Task 7 - Consumtion Observation Data from Stream Analytics.
+# Task 7 — Consumption of Observation Data from Stream Analytics.
 > **Time to complete**: 1 hour
 ## Objective
 Azure Stream Analytics is a serverless scalable event processing engine that helps to analyze real time observation data published to Event Hub.
-It can easely be integrated with multiple source and sink services.
+It can easily be integrated with multiple source and sink services.
 For the sake of simplicity and cost decreasing we will be writing data directly to Stream Analytics console.
 ![context](../../materials/images/task6-objective.png)

 ## Steps